littleSkirt/Discrete-Math/README.md

 # Concrete-Math
-Hey there!(wave
+Hey there!(wave /n
-Here is Skylar~
+Here is Skylar~/n
-About the concrete course notes I take while learning I'll keep on updating!!
+About the concrete course notes I take while learning/n I'll keep on updating!!